- Automatically with an indexing queue

 Sorting is only available on the InstantSearch Results page.

-By default, the Algolia Magento extension uses the exhaustive sorting strategy with Standard Replicas,
+By default, the Algolia AI Search & Discovery extension uses the exhaustive sorting strategy with standard replicas,

 but you can switch to the relevant sorting strategy using virtual replicas.